thothix/guayadeque/README.md

 For installation instructions please see [INSTALL.md](INSTALL.md)

+For Radios information and advices please see [RADIOS.md](RADIOS.md)

 For bugs, suggestions or requests please check [Github issues](https://github.com/thothix/guayadeque/issues) and open one if needed.
 For translations please send an email to [<thothix@protonmail.com>](mailto:thothix@protonmail.com?subject=Guayadeque%20Translations)